SoftUni-Internal/interactive-content/EN/00-Stack-and-Queues/02-Queue-First-In-First-Out-FIFO.md

 - if the queue has no size restriction (unlimited capacity queue) - then you can use either of the two functions

-- if the queue is capacity-restricted, it is generally better to use `offer()` because if the function fails, it simply returns  **false**.
-If you use `add()` with a capacity-restricted queue and it failed, this would result in an **IllegalStateException** that has to be handled
+- if the queue is capacity-restricted, it is generally better to use `offer()` because if the function fails, it simply returns  **false**

+- if you use `add()` with a capacity-restricted queue and it failed, this would result in an **IllegalStateException** that has to be handled

 [image assetsSrc="Java-Advanced-Stack-and-Queues-7.gif" /]